+- 1. Achieved a 'C' grade or above in Year 9 Physical Education. - 2.
+Achieved 'often' or above in attributes in Year 9 Physical Education. - 3.
 As places in this course are limited and students are often off campus using public facilities, students who choose this course must have and maintain a record of exemplary behaviour.
-Also for identification while at external venues students must wear the "Thornlie SHS" P.E. shirt.